webmastersmith/WGU_Cloud_Computing/D334_Cryptography/Cryptography.md

 ## Section 10 Blockchain and Crypto-Currency

 - **Bitcoin (BTC)**: most popular crypto-currency.
-A key focus is for the crypto-currency to protect against someone spending money that they do not have, so Bitcoin uses Blockchain.;
+A key focus is for the **crypto-currency** to protect against someone spending money that they do not have, so Bitcoin uses **Blockchain**.;
-- **Blockchain**: a publicly available ledger of transactions that allows the Bitcoin network to know the number of bitcoins that a given user has in their account.
+- **Blockchain**: a **publicly available ledger of transactions** that allows the Bitcoin network to know the number of bitcoins that a given user has in their account.
 Can be public or private.;
-- **blockchain mining**: process where a new block of transactions is added to the blockchain and transactions within the block are considered to be processed occurs every 10 minutes or so.;
+- **blockchain mining**: process where a **new block of transactions is added to the blockchain** and transactions within the block are considered to be processed occurs **every 10 minutes or so**.;
-- **Conventional currencies vs Crypto currency**: conventional currency usually have a central bank that creates money and then controls its supply.
-The Bitcoin currency is instead created when users mine for it, using their computers to perform complex calculations through special software.;
+- **Conventional currencies vs Crypto currency**: conventional currency usually have a **central bank** that **creates money and then controls its supply**.
+The Bitcoin currency is instead **created when users mine** for it, using their computers to perform **complex calculations** through special software.;
 - **Bitcoin transaction steps**:
-  1. will be captured by miners who will compile a list of the latest transactions.
+  1. Transactions will be captured by **miners** who will compile a list of the latest transactions.
-  2. If valid, the transaction is then recorded within a mining process, where mining nodes gather new transactions and compute a hash of the new block, and which should also contain the hash of the previous block, and then build a transaction log.
+  2. If **valid**, the transaction is then **recorded within a mining process**, where mining nodes gather new transactions and **compute a hash of the new block**, and which should also contain the hash of the previous block, and then build a transaction log.
-  3. Once complete, this becomes part of the official Blockchain in the network, and the miners reach a consensus on the current Blockchain.
+  3. Once complete, this becomes part of the **official Blockchain** in the network, and the miners reach a consensus on the current Blockchain.
-  4. Miners receive rewards for successful mining efforts.;
+  4. **Miners receive rewards** for successful mining efforts.;
 - **crypto currency Ethereum**:
   - was built on the Bitcoin/Blockchain concept but included the concept of smart contracts.
   - Along with creating a new currency (Ether), the main contribution of Ethereum is to create the concept of **peer-to-peer smart contracts** which enables users to create their own contracts, and which will be strictly abided to.;
 - **Smart contracts**: are programs stored on a blockchain that run when predetermined conditions are met they typically are used to automate the execution of an agreement so that all participants can be immediately certain of the outcome, without an intermediary's involvement or time loss.;
 - **Ethereum gas**: This is basically the unit that is used to measure the amount of work that is required to perform a single **Keccak-256 hash**.;
-- Although Bitcoin, Ethereum, and Hyperledger all use blockchain: **Ethereum, and Hyperledger are considered "common" options for implementing blockchain** for this course.
+- **Although Bitcoin, Ethereum, and Hyperledger all use blockchain**: **Ethereum, and Hyperledger are considered "common" options for implementing blockchain** for this course.
 Hyperledger and Ethereum offer the smart contracts feature.;

 ## Section 12 Wireless Cryptography and Stream Ciphers